ckeditor/ckeditor5/docs/features/toolbar.md

 ### Demo

 The demo below presents the "regular" toolbar look with `shouldNotGroupWhenFull` set to `false`.
 If there are excess toolbar items for the display width, the toolbar gets grouped and some of the items are accessible via the clickable "Show more items" (⋮) button.
-The group separators (`'|'`) set in the configuration help organize the toolbar.

 {@snippet features/toolbar-grouping}